-Icon Action Description Signa l Value Tab le Buttons Move Up Moves the currently-selected signals (or buses) one row higher in the table and the waveform area.
+lcon Action Description Signa ignal Value Table Buttons Move Up Moves the currently-selected signals (or buses) one row higher in the table and the waveform area.
 Signals may also be dragged vertically to new locations with the mouse.
-Move Down Moves the currently-selected signals (or buses) one row lower in the table and the waveform at may also be dragged vertically to new locations with the mouse.
-Moves the currently-selected signals (or buses) one row lower in the table and the waveform area.
+Move Down Moves the currently-selected signals (or buses) one row lower in the table and the waveform area.
 Signals may also be dragged vertically to new locations with the mouse.
-Add Opens the Add Signals to Waveform Viewer Dialog (see page 143), which allows previously removed (hidden) signals to be displayed, and allows already-visible signals to be added to the signal list multiple times.
+Add Opens the Add Signals to Waveform Viewer Dialog (see page 149), which allows previously removed (hidden) signals to be displayed, and allows already-visible signals to be added to the signal list multiple times.
 (A signal could be duplicated and shown adjacent to multiple associated signals.)
 Remove Hides the currently selected signal (or bus), temporarily removing it from the table and the waveform area.
 The hidden signal/bus may be shown again via the Add button.
-Wave Waveform Buttons

-Icon Action Description l· Move Marker to Previous Edge Moves the vertical pink Marker line in the waveform area to the previous edge for the signal/bus which is currently selected in the signal value table.
-(Disabled when no signal is selected in the table.) \$ Move Marker to Next Edge oves the vertical pink Marker line in the waveform area to the next edge for the signal/bus which is urrently selected in the signal value table.
-(Disabled when no signal is selected in the table.) • Zoom In Increases the zoom factor in the waveform area, increasing the visible level of detail.
+Wave form Buttor ns lcon Action Description 4 Move Marker to Previous Edge Moves the vertical pink Marker line in the waveform area to the previous edge for the signal/bus which is currently selected in the signal value table.
+(Disabled when no signal is selected in the table.)
+4 Move Marker to Next Edge Moves the vertical pink Marker line in the waveform area to the next edge for the signal/bus which is currently selected in the signal value table.
+(Disabled when no signal is selected in the table.) ÷, Zoom In Increases the zoom factor in the waveform area, increasing the visible level of detail.
 Q Zoom Out Decreases the zoom factor in the waveform area, decreasing the visible level of detail.
 Q Zoom to Marker Position Without changing the zoom factor, scrolls the waveform area horizontally to make the marker visible.
 Show Ticks / Show Times Toggles the Waveform Timing Info (Left, Right, Marker, and Cursor) between displaying values in Ticks (tk) or Times (ps).